-Considered one of the earliest villages to have emerged and developed in the valley, Hunder in Northwestern Ladakh lies close to the India-Pakistan border.
-An exciting five hour drive, crossing Khardungla, the highest motorable road in the world, transports one to this bewildering world of sand dunes, crystal clear waters and surprisingly green patches of fields.
+Overview:- Considered one of the earliest villages to have emerged and developed in the valley, Hunder in Northwestern Ladakh lies close to the India-Pakistan border.
+An exciting five-hour drive, crossing Khardungla, the highest motorable road in the world, transports one to this bewildering world of sand dunes, crystal clear waters, and surprisingly green patches of fields.
 Receiving visitors in large numbers, Hunder is fairly big and has around 150 houses in addition to guest houses and camps in the adjoining areas.
-However, only few offer’s stays in their very modest dwellings along with home cooked Ladakhi food.
+However, only a few offers stay in their very modest dwellings along with home-cooked Ladakhi food.

 Dhora House is a quiet wonderland in the lands of might dunes.
 The landscape facing the confluence of Shyok and Nubra rivers is the natural habitat for sea buckthorn, wildflowers, and desert wildlife.
 The house has been planted with poplar, willow, apricot, and apple trees, along with vegetable gardens.
 It commands a 360-degree view of the Karakoram mountains, the sand dunes, and the Nubra river.
 There is a beautiful flower garden in the front and a huge garden of vegetables in the backyard of the homestay from where fresh vegetables are used for meals.

 Stay:- Dhora house is a well-maintained traditional Ladakhi home with only one room for the guests.
 The room has a direct view of the dunes and trees.
 The family is very hospitable and loves when guests are open to different activities.
 The community hall type kitchen is where you eat your food with the family itself.
 During winters it will get chilly here, even the house is made of mud; we urge you to be aware of the climate whenever you are traveling to Hunder valley.